Property Maintenance

 on the National Register and three are certified local historic districts:

-1970 Sharon’s First Historic District becomes an LHD.
+In 1970, Sharon’s First Historic District becomes an LHD.
 This is the area on North Main Street from Post

 Office Square to School Street and includes the Library and the Unitarian and Congregational Churches.
 It

-1974 Cobb’s Tavern becomes a National Historic Landmark.
+becomes a National Register District in 1975.
+In 1974 Cobb’s Tavern becomes a National Historic Landmark.
 Located at 41 Bay Road, it becomes

 Geography

 Sharon is located in a continental climate, like most of New England and most of the Northeastern and Midwestern United States.
 It is cooler than coastal New England locations because it is inland.
 The town has warm to hot summers and cold winters.
 It is often humid in the summer.
 Sharon receives about 50 inches of precipitation every year on average.
+According to the Köppen Climate Classification system, Sharon has a humid continental climate, abbreviated “Dfb” on climate maps.

 External Links